ryanatkn/gro/src/docs/philosophy.md

 - **customizable**: happypath defaults and full control when you need it; hypermodular
 - **easy to use**: as internally complex as needed to be simple and powerful externally
 - **loved**: tools made by people who _love_ them feel 1) different and 2) better
-- **social force multipliers for good**: unlock and inspire ways to create and collaborate
+- **generative**: unlock and inspire ways to create and collaborate
 - **human-inspectable**:
   - understanding what our tools are doing should be a holistically designed experience
-  - interoperability should be an integrated design quality: output tool data in common formats using human-friendly APIs, like JSON to the filesystem, and provide userland plugin points for reading/writing data and monitoring behavior
+  - interoperability should be an integrated design quality: output tool data in common formats using human-friendly APIs, like JSON to the filesystem, and provide userland plugin points for reading/writing data and monitoring behavior efficiently
   - two examples of good efforts here include the [build system](https://github.com/feltcoop/gro/blob/main/src/docs/dev.md) and [task resolution and composition](https://github.com/feltcoop/gro/tree/main/src/task)